Stiff or painful joints can be frustrating when you want to exercise. But staying active is essential for maintaining joint health.

 Being in the water takes the load off of your legs, feet, and back, and allows you to enjoy a longer workout.
 For this reason, it’s a popular choice for people with joint problems, chronic pain, or who are recovering from injury.

 Aqua aerobics is also effective in building muscle strength and boosting endurance.
-Plus, it can be made as easy or challenging as you like – for example, by adding wrist and ankle weights.
+Plus, it can be made as easy or as challenging as you like – for example, by adding wrist and ankle weights.

 Classes usually last around an hour with an instructor guiding you through the moves.
 Often, there’ll be music playing in the background to keep you motivated.
 If you’d like to give aqua aerobics a go, you can search for a local class near you, here.